polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/parachains/launch.md

 After updating the parachain runtime, a parachain [needs to wait](https://github.com/paritytech/cumulus/blob/master/pallets/parachain-system/src/lib.rs#L862) a certain amount of time (configured by the relay chain) before another update can be applied.

-The WASM blob update not only contains the parachain runtime, but also the validate_block function provided by Cumulus.
+The WASM blob update not only contains the parachain runtime, but also the `validate_block` function provided by Cumulus.
 So, updating a parachain runtime on the relay chain involves a complete update of the validation WASM blob.

 #### Multi-block Upgrades

 If your existing substrate chain has a very large state, which you are migrating between storage formats it might not be possible to run all of the runtime migrations within one block.
-There are a handful of strategies you can use to remedy this problem.
+There are a handful of strategies you can use to remedy this problem:

-- If the amount of storage items to be migrated can feasibly be processed within two or three blocks you can plausibly run the migrations via the [scheduler pallet](https://github.com/paritytech/substrate/tree/master/frame/scheduler) to ensure they get executed regardless of block producer.
+1. If the amount of storage items to be migrated can feasibly be processed within two or three blocks you can plausibly run the migrations via the [scheduler pallet](https://github.com/paritytech/substrate/tree/master/frame/scheduler) to ensure they get executed regardless of block producer.

-- Instead of migrating all of the items automatically, use versioned storage and only execute migrations when storage values that are upgraded are accessed.
+2. Instead of migrating all of the items automatically, use versioned storage and only execute migrations when storage values that are upgraded are accessed.
 This can cause variance in transaction fees between users and could potentially result in more complex runtime code but if properly metered (weights are properly benchmarked) will ensure minimal downtime for migration.

-  - If you must split your migrations among multiple blocks you can do it either on-chain or off-chain:
+3. If you must split your migrations among multiple blocks you can do it either on-chain or off-chain:

     - An on-chain multi-block migration will require custom pallet logic to be written which can either queue changes over time or use the scheduler pallet to migrate chunks of storage at a time.

     - Instead of adding migration code to your runtime you can generate the migration manually off-chain and use multiple system.setStorage calls to add and remove storage items as necessary via an origin with root permission (for example democracy).
 If you are limited in the number of transactions you can make, you can batch multiple transactions to occur over time via the scheduler.

 **Find more information in [Substrate Runtime Migration Guide](https://hackmd.io/BQt-gvEdT66Kbw0j5ySlWw) and [this demo](https://github.com/apopiak/substrate-migrations).**